 Like kitchens, bathrooms and laundry rooms have more moisture exposure than other rooms, making carpet and natural hardwood less desirable.
 Tile, luxury vinyl, and laminate make wet messes easier to clean.
 Because these rooms tend to be smaller, this might be a good opportunity to splurge a little and select a style or pattern that adds visual flair.

 Because bedrooms are lower-traffic areas, durability is usually less of a concern.
 But you might want to consider sun exposure, if you have a lot of windows.
 What kind of atmosphere do you want your bedroom to have?
 Is it the serenity of smooth hardwood or the luxury of a high-pile carpet between your toes?
 Bedrooms are great opportunities to play with textures and patterns.
-Be sure to tell your flooring specialist about your decorating style and color scheme.
+Be sure to tell your Flooring Expert about your decorating style and color scheme.
 And given how much time we spend in bed every night, ask for recommendations if allergies are an issue.